mir701/lightning-process-builder-tutorial/setup-environment.md

 - Define package access

-## Step 1: Install the AppExchange Package
+## Install the AppExchange Package

 The AppExchange is the world's first on-demand application-sharing service.
 It provides a way to browse, test drive, share, and install applications developed on Salesforce's on-demand AppExchange platform.